 Digital nomading and way across the world?
 No problem.
 We live in the internet age and there’s a service for that.
 Handwrytten, Scribeless or Simplywritten are all good options.
-To get a script I’ve already written up for you, check out this post.
+To get a script I’ve already written up for you, check out my full client onboarding kit.

 Getting feedback on your onboarding experience